ColumnColumn

 Currently, people can book not only ordinary taxis, but also private cars and motorcycles driven by ordinary people, luxury cars like BMW, SUVs, and even welfare vehicles whose seats can be used as wheelchairs.
 And finally, it is now possible to call a driver on demand.

-4. Mobility of things
+4. mobility of goods

 The Grab service, also known as Grab Food, Grab Grocery, and Grab Delivery, has become so familiar that it has become a necessity, especially in urban areas where people are busy and time-conscious.
 The service is called Grab Food, Grab Grocery, and Grab Delivery, and is so familiar to many people that it has become a necessity, especially in urban areas where people are busy and time efficient.